githubfordm/opencv_contrast/README.md

 opencv_sample_contrast : SC for displaying image(opencv_sample) and manipulate contrast of the image(opencv_contrast).<br>
 opencv_twoImage : Combine two images into one.<br>
 opencv_histogram : Manipulate the image via histogram equalization and show histograms of each image.<br>
-opencv_filtering : Do smooth filtering(with nXn odd number mask from 1 to 9).
+opencv_filtering : Do average smooth filtering(with nXn odd number mask from 1 to 9).<br>
+opencv_gaussian : Do Gaussian smooth filtering.